-There are a lot of ways to add words to a project with all the awesome cutting machines and fancy stencils circulating out there.
-When I wanted to add a little something extra to make my table complete, I knew I wanted to add a meaningful word.
-But I had to use what I had on hand which sadly, did not include awesome cutting machines or fancy stencils.
-I had a font in mind and knew I could never free hand it, so I transferred it old school style.
+There are a lot of ways to add words/graphics to a project with all the awesome cutting machines and fancy stencils circulating out there.
+When I want to add a little something extra to my pieces, I have to use what I have on hand which sadly, does not include awesome cutting machines or fancy stencils.
+So, I transfer them old school style.

-Print out your word/s in the font and size you want.
-I created mine through “paint.net” (a free down-loadable photo editor) using the font Edwardian Script.
+Step 1: Print out your word/s in the font/size you want.
+Again, I created this example through “paint.NET” (a free down-loadable photo editor) using the font Edwardian Script.

 Voila!
 Your beautiful letters have been transferred!

-Paint.
 Easier said than done when you’re working with a font like this, but just take your time using a small thin paintbrush.
+I use a script liner.
 Try to paint in long smooth strokes.
-Don’t worry if you go outside the lines.
-You can always make the letters a bit fatter to smooth those mistakes out or you can touch it up with the background paint color.
-I had to do quite a bit of touching up here.

-I added another coat of clear wax to finish it off.
+I added a coat of clear wax to finish it off.